philsf-biostat/SAR-2018-005-JM/report/analise_dados_JM_2018a-v01.md

 Table: **Table 7** Comparison of vaccine potency by qPCR assay method.
 The p-values presented correspond to Welch-ANOVA tests comparing the monoplex assays with the multiplex assays, per Virus.

+When comparing the performance of the monoplex and biplex mixtures (as seen in Table 7) there were no significant evidence of diference in mean titers for the measles virus (Welch-ANOVA p = 0.44265), the mumps virus (Welch-ANOVA p = 0.88968) and the rubella virus  (Welch-ANOVA p = 0.08458).
+This result indicates tha both the monoplex and biplex PCR mixtures may have similar performances when used to test for vaccine formulation potency.
+If larger experiments confirm this initial result, the choice on what mixture to use could be then performed solely on laboratory logistics issues, as oposed to experimental performance issues.

 <!-- # Exceções e Desvios do teste -->